 In the Deschutes Basin, the Deschutes Basin Board of Control (comprised of eight irrigation districts) is the lead project sponsor and local irrigation districts are the co-sponsors for several modernization projects.
 Central Oregon Irrigation District, Swalley Irrigation District, Tumalo Irrigation District, Lone Pine Irrigation District, and Arnold Irrigation District are each proposing separate projects to modernize their irrigation infrastructure.

 In Hood River County, East Fork Irrigation District is the lead sponsor for a project to modernize their irrigation infrastructure.

-NRCS is the lead agency responsible for writing the Plan-EAs to ensure compliance with NEPA.
+NRCS is the lead federal agency responsible for writing the Plan-EAs to ensure compliance with NEPA.
 Depending on the significance of the environmental effects of the proposed project, NCRS will issue a decision known as a “Finding of No Significant Impact” (FONSI) or will pursue additional review.
 NRCS will determine if the proposed projects provide sufficient watershed conservation net benefits to receive federal financial assistance.

 For further information please contact:

 102 State St

 Public scoping announcements can be viewed at NRCS Public Notices.